meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-1.md

 In this project, I use Riot Games' API to fetch my personal match history data, process & query it, produce dashboards and perform analysis on it.

 # Data Preparation
+Data was collected using Riot's API, fetching my match history specifically.
+Here's my profile on [lolchess](https://lolchess.gg/profile/sea/siden-mks/set11).
+The data is from Set 11.

 ## Data Collection
 Here is the .ipynb file where i fetch my match history data using Riot's API.